In her quest to create the perfect tamale, Martha Castillo built a family business with a cultish following.

 “She always loved tamales, but she didn’t think you could just focus on one food,” Pauline says of her mother, who speaks little English and prefers to leave interviews to her daughter.

 Still, she might have never pursued a business devoted exclusively to tamales if it hadn’t been for the downturn in the economy.
 Fewer construction sites meant fewer hungry workers, and, as a result, the food-truck business dried up.
-That freed Castillo to focus on her passion, and she spent three years perfecting her recipe before selling her tamales at the Phoenix Public Market’s farmers market in 2008 and then at her physical location, The Tamale Store, on Cave Creek Road.
+That freed Castillo to focus on her passion, and she spent three years perfecting her recipe before selling her tamales at the Phoenix Public Market’s farmers market in 2008 and then at her physical location, The Tamale Store, on in north Phoenix.

-Her tamales were an instant hit, winning accolades from The Phoenix New Times as the “Best Tamales in Phoenix” in both 2009 and 2010, and garnering recognition from Phoenix Magazine as the “Best Local Product of the Month” in 2011.
-(The Tamale Store’s salsa also was recognized as a “Best Local Product of the Month” by Phoenix Magazine in 2015.)
+Her tamales were an instant hit, winning accolades from Phoenix New Times as the “Best Tamales in Phoenix," garnering recognition from Phoenix Magazine as the “Best Local Product of the Month."
+(The Tamale Store’s salsa was also recognized as a “Best Local Product of the Month” by Phoenix Magazine.)

 What sets Castillo’s tamales apart?
 According to Pauline, it’s the masa.
 A good tamale has a flavorful masa served in the right proportion of 40 percent to 60 percent filling, although she admits her mother might disagree with her on the key component.